Essential Synology NAS Security Settings for Businesses

 Synology-Focused Security Solution Overview

 Synology designs DiskStation Manager (DSM) with layered security controls that work together with firewall rules, account protection, encryption, logging, and system hardening tools.
+Understand how Synology’s double protection strategy strengthens overall data security.
 When properly configured, these features significantly reduce the NAS attack surface without requiring third-party security software.
 Synology’s approach allows businesses to enforce strong security policies while maintaining centralized management, visibility, and operational simplicity across their storage environment.

 8. Keep DSM and Packages Updated